WhistleHQ/whistleHQ_chrome/README.md

 ## About
-This project is setup for development on a chrome extension using React and Webpack.
-Webpack is configured to listen for file changes and hot-load the extension to avoid the need to constantly reload the extensions from `chrome://extensions`
+This repo contains the source code for Whistle HQ's chrome extension frontend.
+Webpack is set up to hot reload for quality of life improvement.
+It does not contain the compiled extension, but you can build it yourself using the production instructions below

 ## Requirements
 - Node